m3o/one/README.md

 Apps are given a unique id and subdomain using m3o.app e.g helloworld.m3o.app resolves to the app id helloworld.

+## Functions

+Functions are given a unique id and subdomain much like apps using m3o.sh e.g helloworld.m3o.sh resolves to the function helloworld.
+It provides basic http proxying.

 ## URL

 The [url](https://github.com/micro/services) service provides link shortening and sharing.
 The URL Proxy fronts those urls